samuelfaj/jQuery-Simple-Pagination/README.md

 # jQuery-Simple-Pagination
 Allows you to create paginations between divs with only html.

+## Usage
+Add a element with:
+* "pagination" class.
+* Same data-id
+* Different data-page for different pages

+And calls it from a element with:
+* "pagination" rel.
+* Same data-id
+* Same
+data-page.

 ## Example Code
 ```
 <div style="width:400px;border: 1px solid #000"> <!-- Example Div -->